Osprey Language Specification

 - Pattern matching for elegant conditional logic

-- Immutable-by-default variables with explicit mutability
+- Immutable-by-default variables and persistent collections

-Implementation Status #
+Implementation Status

 🚧 NOTE: The Osprey language and compiler are actively under development.
 This specification represents the design goals and planned features.
 Please refer to individual sections for current implementation status.